Kyubyong/mtp/README.md

      * E.g., naïve = naive, façade = facade, résumé = resume
   * Period (.) is used at the end of a sentence or for abbreviations.
     * E.g., etc., i.e., e.g.
-  * Most hyphens in compounds can be replaced with space.
+  * Most hyphens in compounds can be replaced with a space.
       * E.g., state-of-the-art = state of the art
   * Apostrophe (') can construct clitics.
       * E.g. I'm (=I am), we've (=we have)